Rohit Sharma: Achievements

-Sharma holds the world record for the highest individual score by a batsman playing in a one-day international match, having scored 264 against Sri Lanka at Eden Gardens, Kolkata, on 13 November 2014.
-He is the only player to have scored three double-centuries in this form of international cricket.
+Sharma scored the highest-ever individual score in a One Day International match, with a 264 against Sri Lanka at the Eden Gardens, Kolkata on 13 November 2014.
+He is the only player to have scored three double-centuries in ODIs.
 In January 2020, Sharma was named as the ODI Player of the Year by the International Cricket Council (ICC).
-During the 2019 World Cup, Sharma became the only batsman to scored five centuries in a single edition of the Cricket World Cup.
+In 2019, Sharma became the only batsman to scored five centuries in a single edition of the Cricket World Cup.

 On 5 October 2019, during a Test match against South Africa, Sharma became the first batsman to score two centuries in a match on his first appearance as an opening batsman.
 In the same series, he broke Shimron Hetmyer's record for the highest number of sixes in a Test series.